ENSpunks/LLC/Introduction.md

 ### BACKGROUND

-I became an attorney in 2010.
+I have been a practicing attorney since 2010.
 The majority of my career I have acted as outside counsel for business organizations.
 My practice included governance, compliance, intellectual property protection, tax strategy, mergers & acquisitions, or other business transactions.

+In 2022 I launched a ENS project with a group of 4 that I had never met IRL.
+One claimed to be an attorney from the US (me); one claimed to be an astrophysicit+mathematician in another Country; one that claimed to be an Austrlian photographer and surfer; and the last was totally undoxxed, but rumors abound of a Sherpa somewhere in the mountains.
+I proposed a legal entity to cover us all, like the ENS Foundation, for purposes of protecting us and potential users, but due to the situation a legal entity was a non-starter for the group.
+Thats when I developed the legal documentation that forms the foundation of this project for PUNKS LLC, a Delaware Series LLC and began "wrapping" my individual wallets for limited liability protections starting with my gnosis safe multisig wallet for the project (memorialized in my PUNKS LLC documentation as an enspunks.eth subdomain).

+TOKENIZATION LLC is an attempt to patent the system and method[^1] and scale this legal and technological solution I built for myself with PUNKS LLC.

 ### WHAT IS TOKENIZATION LLC?

 TOKENIZATION LLC, is a Delaware *Series* Limited Liability Company

-### WHAT IS A SERIES LLC?

-A Series LLC, short for Series Limited Liability Company, is a unique legal structure that allows for the creation of individual series within a single LLC entity.
-Historically, Series LLCs were used by property owners or as asset holding companies, generally they operate as a separate entity with its own assets, liabilities, members (owners), managers and business activities.

-Just like an ENS Name can use smart contracts to create subdomain which can be owner/managed independently with unique records and addresses, a Delaware Series LLC can create protected series with legal contracts and each can be owned/managed independently with its own assets and liabilities.
+A Series LLC, short for Series Limited Liability Company, is a unique legal structure that is oddly a lot like ENS Names.
+Where the ENS can create any number of subdomains, each with its own owner, manager, addresses, assets and records, the Series LLC can create an number of series, or seperate LLCs, each with its own owner, manager, accounts, assets, records, and limited liability protections.
+Further, where ENS has an owner and manager, where the owner can change the manager, each series has a owner(member) and manager, where the owner can set the manager.
+Where ENS names can be wrapped or unwrapped, the a Delaware Series LLC series can be registered or protected.

+The LLC Oracle, describe below, can legally bind Series LLCs under TOKENIZATION LLC to ENS name, subdomains and subnames.
+At a high level the LLC Oracle "abstracts away" the need for lawyers to drafte and file the legal documentation, filing fees, registered agent fees and annual franchise taxes.

-### 🔮 LLC Oracle
+### 🔮 LLC ORACLE

+The LLC Oracle is a legalframe that legally binds protected series under TOKENIZATION LLC to ENS names, subdomains, and subnames.

+The initial LLC Oracle is currently made up of the following legal documentation:

-📜 Delaware Certificate of Formation (Filed)
+📜 TOKENIZATION LLC Delaware Certificate of Formation (Filed)

-📄 LLC Operating Agreement (Drafted, Unpublished)
+📄 TOKENIZATION LLC Operating Agreement (Drafted, unpublished)

-📝 Protected Series Operating Agreement (Drafted, Unpublished)
+📝 [subdomain].tokenizationllc.eth Protected Series Operating Agreement (Drafted, unpublished)

 ⚖️ Delaware LLC Act

-At a high level the LLC Oracle "abstracts away" the lawyers, drafting of legal documentation, filing fees, registered agent fees and annual franchise taxes.

-The LLC Oracle is a legalframe that legally binds protected series under TOKENIZATION LLC to ENS names, subdomains, and subnames.

 ### WHY HAVE A LEGAL ENTITY?